-Singing Bowls are from the magical Himalayas of Nepal, Tibet & India.
+Singing Bowls from the magical Himalayas of Nepal, Tibet & India.

 They are made from a mixture of metals and when rubbed with a mallet, they produce a complex and beautiful sound full of wonderful harmonics and overtones.
 These instruments have been used for centuries to produce relaxation and facilitate healing and meditation.
 Singing bowls come complete with a wooden playing mallet for striking and rubbing to create your own melodies.
-As all items are hand crafted, sizes, colors and prices may vary according to supply.
+Old singing bowls are hand hammered, new are manufactured, sizes, colors and prices may vary according to supply.
 Instructions and descriptions are included.

 10 inch Diameter B note Hand Hammered Singing Bowl from Nepal$484.00 Add to cart